vegaøyan world heritage

 Resting place for geese

-Research has shown that the Greylag Goose has changed its migration times so much that it is now difficult to hunt it before the fall migration starts.
-As a result of this, Helgeland has a regional management plan which has led to somewhat less grazing damage and better hunting results.
-Two important measures are an early start to the hunt and free zones on the island so that the geese can rest from the hunting pressure for parts of the day.
-The aim is to postpone the migration south in the fall so that more geese can be harvested from the large population.
+Research has shown that the greylag goose has changed its migration times so much that it is now difficult to hunt it before the autumn migration starts.
+As a result of this, Helgeland has a regional management plan that has led to somewhat less grazing damage and at the same time better hunting results.
+Two important measures are early hunting starts and free zones on the island , so that the geese can rest from hunting pressure for parts of the day.
+The goal is to postpone the migration south in the fall, so that more geese can be shot from the large population.

 Source